InfTkm/ethereum-lab1/README.md

  9)  Send a single request to withdraw 0.1 eth from the contract.

-     Show the receipt that is returned from this request here.
+     Show the receipt that is returned from this request.

 10)  Make enough withdrawals from the contract so that it (the contract) runs out of eth.
-We are interested in the first request that causes the following require statement to fail:
+We are interested in the first request that causes the following "require" statement to fail:

      require((address(this)).balance >= withdraw_amount,"Balance too small for this withdrawal");

      Force this "require" to fail and show the logs where this error is mentioned.

-11)  Show a screenshot showing the balance and storage of your Faucet contract.
+11)  Show a screenshot showing the balance and storage associated with your Faucet contract.

 12)  Show a screenshot showing the transactions and events that are associated with your Faucet contract.